-- $\cdot$ How could suffering in silence can make things worse? - · Could someone who bullies go on to bully other people? - Even if it seems like the bullying isn't physically dangerous, like in instances of pinching or pushing, could it potentially escalate to serious injury? - 3.
-Why might it be particularly important to get an adult involved with physical bullying? - $\cdot$ Might it be risky to intervene just on your own? - Do you need authority, experience, and even a considerable physical advantage to intervene effectively? - 4.
-What are examples of things you can do if you're friends with someone who is physically bullying someone else? - Would you tell them to stop?
-Why or why not? - Would you tell them you don't like or respect the bullying actions they are taking? - If you stand there and do nothing, do you think that could give the impression that you're supporting the bullying actions?
+- · Is it because bullying can escalate to serious injury? - · How could suffering in silence can make things worse? - · Could someone who bullies go on to bully other people?

+3. Why might it be particularly important to get an adult involved with physical bullying?

+- · Might it be risky to intervene just on your own? - Do you need authority, experience, and even a considerable physical advantage to intervene effectively?

+4. What are examples of things you can do if you're friends with someone who is physically bullying someone else?

+- · Could you tell them to stop?
+Why or why not? - Could you tell them you don't like or respect the bullying actions they are taking? - · If you stand there and do nothing, do you think that could give the impression that you're supporting the bullying actions?